 Although Washington DC is an expensive city, there are affordable living options in the vicinity of campus.
 Because Catholic University is located on the Metro's Red Line, this provides interns with access to affordable housing in both DC and Maryland.
 For more information please take a look at Catholic University's off campus website: http://housing.cua.edu/offcampus.cfm.

 What are the staff dynamics like at the Center?

-The staff at our Center is comprised of five full-time psychologists, one full-time licensed social worker, one part-time psychologist, one part-time social worker, and one part-time psychiatric nurse practitioner.
-The staff is collegial and maintains an open door policy.
+The staff at our Center is comprised of four full-time psychologists, one full-time licensed social worker, one full-time senior staff clinician, one part-time senior staff clinician, one part-time psychiatric nurse practitioner, and one part-time licensed social worker.
+The staff is collegial and maintains an open-door policy.
 Interns are encouraged to collaborate with staff from different disciplines in order to broaden their training experience.

 When will interviews take place?

-Interviews will take place the week of January 11-15, 2021 via Zoom.
+Interviews will likely begin on December 20th -21st of 2021 and conclude the week of January 3rd – 7th of 2022.
+All interviews will take place via Zoom.
 The applicants are interviewed by the entire staff and one of the interns.
 Staff members interview the intern applicants in teams of two or three interviewers.
-Each interview lasts approximately 40 minutes.
+Each interview lasts approximately 50 minutes.
 The entire interview process lasts approximately three hours, including an opportunity to meet with current interns to ask more informal questions.